dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

    This environment variable value is expected to be a byte size, and bytes units B, kB, MB, GB, TB, PB, and EB are known.

+--estimate-table-sizes

+   Use estimates on table sizes to decide how to split tables when using :ref:`same_table_concurrency`.

+   When this option is used, we run `vacuumdb --analyze-only --jobs=<table-jobs>` command on the source database that updates the statistics for the number of pages for each relation.
+Later, we use the number of pages, and the size for each page to estimate the actual size of the tables.

 --drop-if-exists

   When restoring the schema on the target Postgres instance, ``pgcopydb``